 Number of ARDRAF Awards given in various categories

-The International Alzheimer’s Disease Research Portfolio (IADRP) is an online portal and database sponsored by National Institute on Aging and the Alzheimer’s Association.
+The International Alzheimer’s and Related Dementias Research Portfolio (IADRP) is an online portal and database sponsored by National Institute on Aging and the Alzheimer’s Association.
 It aims to avoid unintended duplication of funding efforts, identify gaps, and facilitate opportunities for collaborative research.
 Using a Common Alzheimer’s Disease Research Ontology (CADRO), we worked with the IADRP to categorize all of the ARDRAF grants awarded from 2008 to 2013.
 This table shows the breakdown of grants awarded among the seven major categories in the ontology.
 Click here to view past ARDRAF awards that are in the IADRP database.
 This website is a great tool to find collaborators in your field.